cvigilv/denote.nvim/README.md

 - `:Denote`, create a new note interactively
 - `:Denote rename-file`, renames the current note interactively
 - `:Denote rename-file-title`, change the title of the current note
-- `:Denote rename-file-keywords`, change the keyworks of the current note
+- `:Denote rename-file-keywords`, change the keywords of the current note
 - `:Denote rename-file-signature`, change the signature of the current note
+- `:Denote backlinks`, populates and opens loclist with backlinks to current note

 # Extensions

 ## stevearc/oil.nvim

-If you use [stevearc/oil.nvim](https://github.com/stevearc/oil.nvim) to manage your files, you can enable the `oil` extension in the configuration.
-This will add custom highlighting to files that follow the Denote file-naming scheme.
+If you use [stevearc/oil.nvim](https://github.com/stevearc/oil.nvim) to manage your files, this extension will automatically setup custom highlighting to files that follow the Denote file-naming scheme whenever you open an `oil` buffer on the directory set in `vim.g.denote`.

-> Note: the highighting is only applied when the `oil` extension is enabled in the config, but
+> Note: the highlighting is only applied when the `oil` extension is enabled in the config, but
 > it will highlight any file that follows the scheme, regardless of the directory.

 <img width="1031" height="806" alt="stevearc/oil.nvim highlighting" src="https://github.com/user-attachments/assets/377adb4a-8060-4c8d-a03f-c3e41b2effba" />